mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the Sylean Pacification Campaign and surrendered to Imperial authority only after being threatened with orbital bombardment.
-Time and the hostile acquisition of their system’s resources has not imbued them with any degree of humility whatsoever.
+Time and the hostile acquisition of their system's resources has not imbued them with any degree of humility whatsoever.
 By and large, Minosians see themselves as bold wildcatters, making their way on a frontier system when in fact, they are